 If you have a farm or a small business, would you like to pass it on to your children when you die?
 Well, unless Congress does something, it is going to become much, much harder to do that starting next year.
 Right now, there is a 5 million dollar estate tax exemption and anything above that is taxed at 35 percent.
 But on January 1st, the exemption will go down to 1 million dollars and the tax rate will go up to 55 percent.
-A lot of liberals are very excited about this, because they believe ... (more)
+A lot of liberals are very excited about this, b... (more)

 When societies grow opulent life becomes more precious to the living.
 People have a good reason to want to live longer lives as more of the promises of Paradise become Earthly.
 As a result, the ever growing body of evidence of the harmful effects of tobacco products to human health has, not surprisingly, been met with alarm.
 Cigarettes, the most common tobacco product, have been discovered to not only cause harm to the direct user, but also to bystanders, as a result of so-called second-hand smo... (more)